Alexander of Abonoteichus: Biography

 Not much is known about the early life of Alexander.
 According to Lucian's account, he was of lowly Paphlagonian origin, and it is implicit he was from Abonoteichos itself or the surrounding Pontic area.
 As a youth, Lucian says Alexander worked as a male prostitute, until he entered a romantic and commercial relation with one of his clients, a magician who boasted to be a disciple of Apollonius of Tyana.
-Alexander then accompanied his lover in his travels and learned his craft; Lucian observes that, despite being charlatan, Alexander's master had actually taught him some pharmaceutical lore, which in the future would be helpful as a means to gain credibility.
+Alexander then accompanied his lover in his travels and learned his craft; Lucian observes that, despite being a charlatan, Alexander's master had actually taught him some pharmaceutical lore, which in the future would be helpful as a means to gain credibility.
 After the death of his lover, lacking in means to provide for himself, since he was already too old to gain money from prostitution (it's understood he was in his late teens), Alexander went to Byzantium, where he formed a society with one Cocconas, who's described as a poet (poetry was an integral part of incantatory practices in Classical Antiquity).
 Alexander and Cocconas, after some time working as travelling magicians, decided to establish a new oracle in Alexander's hometown Abonoteichus (femin.: Ἀβωνότειχος Abōnóteichos; later Ionopolis), on the Euxine, where he gained riches and great prestige by professing to heal the sick and reveal the future.

 Sometime before 160 CE Alexander formed a cult around the worship of a new snake-god, Glycon, and headquartered it in Abonoteichus.
 Having circulated a prophecy that the son of Apollo was to be born again, he contrived that there should be found in the foundations of the temple to Aesculapius, then in course of construction at Abonoteichus, an egg in which a small live snake had been placed.
 In an age of superstition no people had so great a reputation for credulity as the Paphlagonians, and Alexander had little difficulty in convincing them of the second coming of the god under the name of Glycon.
 A large tame snake with a false human head, wound round Alexander's body as he sat in a shrine in the temple, gave "autophones", or oracles unasked.
 The numerous questions asked of the oracle were answered by Alexander in metrical predictions.
 In his most prosperous year he is said to have delivered nearly 80,000 replies, concerning bodily, mental, and social afflictions, for each of which he received a drachma and two oboli.